aaronpk/oauth-fedcm-profile/README.md

 This guide assumes you are starting with a functional OAuth server, including authorization endpoint and token endpoint.

 The first part of this will be setting up the core FedCM endpoints.
-You can follow the MDN [Integration](IdP)(https://developer.mozilla.org/en-US/docs/Web/API/FedCM_API/IDP_integration) guide for this.
+You can follow the MDN [IdP Integration)(https://developer.mozilla.org/en-US/docs/Web/API/FedCM_API/IDP_integration) guide for this.

 #### well-known